raynaharrisphd/periodictable/README.md

 ## Data Sources

 Data from multiples sources.
-See json2csv.R
+See wrangleData.R